edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_9.md

             10 deny tcp any host 192.168.1.1 eq telnet (1 match) 20 permit ip any any
     ```
+    - IMPORTANT note: The order of these rules are VERY IMPORTANT, top one gets filtered first !!
+For example, if we switch the order, everything is allowed and nothing is blocked...
+GG

 - Step 8: We can also verify the ACL rules that is imposed on the interface directly through `sh ip int g0/0`
     - Summary table: